 nosql target defined in the feature set, for real-time serving.
 For serving, you define a serving class derived from

 mlrun.serving.V2ModelServer.
 In the class

 get_online_feature_service() function with the vector name, which returns

 a feature service object.
 In the class

 get method to get the values of those features.

-Using this feature store centric process, using one computation graph definition for a feature set, you receive an automatic online and offline implementation for the feature vectors, with data versioning both in terms of the actual graph that was used to calculate each data point, and the offline datasets that were created to train each model.
+This feature store centric process, using one computation graph definition for a feature set, gives you an automatic online and offline implementation for the feature vectors with data versioning, both in terms of the actual graph that was used to calculate each data point, and the offline datasets that were created to train each model.